Chris Mitchell

 and 2009.
 He has been co-editor-in-chief of Designs,

-Computer Journal, the International
+of the International

 Journal of Information Security, Information